-I know of a guy who lives in West London in a small terrace house, with his mum and dad no less.
+I know of a guy who lives in West London in a small terrace house, still with his mum and dad no less.
 The house is tiny, and the road has next to no parking.
-The houses are relatively cheap, and generally it’s not a desirable area to live.
+The houses are relatively cheap, and generally, it’s not a desirable area to live in.

 This chap is also not wealthy and has a regular job as an engineer with an airline.
 He should not be a Ferrari F40 Owner, yet he is.
 About 15-20 years ago when prices hit rock bottom, he managed to pick up an F40 for less than the £100k mark.
 He still has the car today and is only the second owner.